Read about our outstanding alumni and their accomplishments.

 Dr. Christine Feldman, an alumni that graduated with high honors, a Lecturer in Cultural Sociology at Griffith University (Gold Coast campus) in Queensland, Australia.
 In Australia, the title "lecturer" is equivalent to assistant professor.
 This is a tenure-track position.
 If anyone, including past students, needs to contact her, she does not have a Griffith University email yet, but can be reached at: firstname.lastname@example.org.
 She was previously a lecturer in Communication at the University of New Hampshire.
 She has published her dissertation with Peter Lang titled "We Are The Mods: Transnational History of a Youth Subculture".

-Dr. Carleton Gholz completed his first year as a Post Doctoral Teaching Associate in the Communication Studies Department at Northeastern University in Boston where he will be returning in Fall 2012.
-He founded the Detroit Sound Conservancy and is presently working on a book based on his dissertation, "Where the Mix is Perfect': Voices from the Post-Motown Soundscape."
+Dr. Carleton Gholz accepted a position as a Post Doctoral Teaching Associate in the Communication Studies Department at Northeastern University in Boston.
+He founded the Detroit Sound Conservancy and worked on a book based on his dissertation, "Where the Mix is Perfect': Voices from the Post-Motown Soundscape."
 You can find information about these and his other endeavors via his Web site: http://csgholz.org.

 Michelle Gibbons has accepted a faculty position at the University of New Hampshire.

-Lisa Keränen, (PhD, 2003) has just returned from a research and service trip to Hong Kong, Lhasa, and her Department's partner campus in Beijing, and she received the college of Liberal Arts and Sciences 2012 Teaching Excellence Award from the University of Colorado Denver.
-She is working on a new book about the rhetorical history of biological weapons and is organizing the Association for the Rhetoric of Science & Technology (ARST) Vicentennial Celebration in Orlando this fall.
-Later this summer, she will head to Greece to check out Sonja Foss's new guest house.
+Lisa Keränen, (PhD, 2003) has traveled for a research and service trip to Hong Kong, Lhasa, and her Department's partner campus in Beijing.
+She received the college of Liberal Arts and Sciences 2012 Teaching Excellence Award from the University of Colorado Denver.
+She wrote a book about the rhetorical history of biological weapons and organized the Association for the Rhetoric of Science & Technology (ARST) Vicentennial Celebration.
 Lisa is an assistant professor and director of graduate studies at the University of Colorado Denver, winner of the 2010 Karl R. Wallace Memorial Award from the National Communication Association.

-She is conducting archival research for her second book-in-progress, Envisioning Viral Apocalypse: A Rhetorical History of Biological Weapons from World War II to the War on Terror.
+She conducted archival research for her second book, Envisioning Viral Apocalypse: A Rhetorical History of Biological Weapons from World War II to the War on Terror.
 Lisa Keranen serves on the clinical ethics committee at Boulder Community Hospital.
 In her spare time, she enjoys Emerson’s ideal transactions—reading, walking, and gardening—and is seldom far from a mug of coffee.
 Lately, she has taken to snowshoeing and soaking up the pleasures of mountain culture.

 Dr. Deepa Kumar (PhD Pittsburgh 2001), Assistant Professor of Media Studies at Rutgers, received on 16 November 2007 the annual Young Leader Scholar Award for the Critical and Cultural Studies Division of the National Communication Association.
 She has also just published a book, from the University of Illinois Press, titled Outside the Box: Corporate Media, Globalization and the UPS Strike (2007).